KristianLyng/varnishfoo/chapter-4.rst

 VCL state was terminated and Varnish would move on to the next phase of request handling.

-Each state has different return methods available.
+Each state has different return statements available.
 You can see these in the request flow chart, at the bottom of each box.

 Built-in VCL
 ------------

-Varnish works out of the box with no VCL, as long as a back-end is provided.
+Varnish works out of the box with no VCL, as long as a backend is provided.
 This is because Varnish provides built-in VCL, sometimes confusingly referred to as the default VCL for historic reasons.